What You Need to Know

 Redeem Certificated CSBs

 All certificated CSBs can be cashed at any time at most financial institutions in Canada.
 You will receive the full face value plus all applicable interest earned.
+Bonds purchased through financial institutions, dealers or by phone will earn interest up until the maturity date.
+After that date, bonds should be redeemed as no additional interest will be paid out.

 See interest rates for unmatured and matured CSBs.